ghooost/vite-react-words/README.md

 # What is this?

 This is a foreign words trainer.
 You can see it [here](https://ghooost.github.io/vite-react-words/).
-In the Quiz mode, a word and several translation options are shown.
+In the Quiz mode, a word (or a picture) and several translation options are shown.
 If you answer correctly, the next word (or phrase) is displayed and so on.

-# Word collections.
+# Word collections

 You can manage word collections in the Setup.
-Each collection has a name (just a name, it's only needed to find the collection in the list) and a Google Sheet ID.
+Each collection has a name (just a name, it's only needed to find the collection in the list) and an URL of Google Sheet or Flickr Album.

 # Google Sheet